moldham74/AussieCAS/military.md

 Of these EINSTein, made the greatest contribution, summary of the project and its results are found in Ilachinski's book <a href="http://www.worldscientific.com/worldscibooks/10.1142/5531" target="blank">Artificial War</a>.
 The purpose of the research was to explore the applicability of complex adaptive systems theory to the study of warfare, and introduces a sophisticated multiagent-based simulation of combat called EINSTein.
 EINSTein, whose bottom-up, generative approach to modeling combat stands in stark contrast to the top-down or reductionist philosophy that still underlies most conventional military models, is designed to illustrate how many aspects of land combat may be understood as self-organized, emergent phenomena.
 Used worldwide by the military operations research community, EINSTein has pioneered the simulation of combat on a small to medium scale by using autonomous agents to model individual behaviors and personalities rather than hardware.

-## Examples of historical military utlization
+## Examples of historical military utilization

-While the benefits of ABMs have not been fully exploited by today's miliary, historians have used them to great effect to reconstruct militaray campaigns for the purpose of what went right and wrong for the combatants.
-Two examples inlcude
+While the benefits of ABMs have not been fully exploited by today's military, historians have used them to great effect to reconstruct military campaigns to try and understand what went right and wrong for the combatants.
+Two examples include:

 ### Battle of Trafalgar

 [Trautteur and Virgilio (2003)](papers/Trautteur2003.pdf) implemented an ABM that analyzed the famous naval <a href="https://en.wikipedia.org/wiki/Battle_of_Trafalgar" target="blank">Battle of Trafalgar</a>.
 Features of the model, which all highlight the utility of ABMs, included area winds and local winds, two kinds of combat, four classes of ships, varying crew efficiency, etc. The ships “escaped” or surrendered based on their levels of casualties.
 Damage also played a part with ships either sunk or their performance diminished.

 The results agreed in a very strict way with historical data.
 A comparison between the computational model and Lanchester’s analytical model was also provided.
-In a key finding the forecasts from the Lanchester model were substantial different to the results obtained by the computational model - and the actual outcome.
+In a key finding, the predictions from the Lanchester model were substantial different to the results obtained by the computational model - and the actual outcome.

 ### Battle of Isandlwana

 [Scogings and Hawick (2012)](papers/Scogings2012.pdf) provided a simulation of the <a href="https://en.wikipedia.org/wiki/Battle_of_Isandlwana" target="blank">Battle of Isandlwana</a> with considerable historical accuracy.
 Additionally, altered the inputs to demonstrate a plausible alternative to history.
-The histrorical interest in the battle is that the British made a number of stratgeic errors including, underestimating the enemy, and overestimating the effectiveness of their weapons.
+The historical interest in the battle is that the British made a number of strategic errors including, underestimating the enemy, and overestimating the effectiveness of their weapons.
 This lead to poor defensive tactics by the British, which eventually saw their annihilation in the battle and their forced retreat.

 ## My contribution

 After being tasked with implementing an ABM with a military theme in CSS739, I combined my love of World War II (WWII) history, and my new found knowledge of military simulation techniques.
-The result was my awarding winning (winner of the best paper at the 16th MABs confernce) <a href="https://link.springer.com/chapter/10.1007/978-3-319-46882-2_5" target="blank">To Big Wing, or Not to Big Wing, Now an Answer</a> paper.
+The result was my awarding winning (winner of the best paper at the 16th MABs conference) <a href="https://link.springer.com/chapter/10.1007/978-3-319-46882-2_5" target="blank">To Big Wing, or Not to Big Wing, Now an Answer</a> paper.
 For this paper I was lucky enough to lean on the previous work of the <a href="http://www-users.york.ac.uk/~nm15/ynt/YHWAG.html" target="blank">York Historical Warfare Analysis Group</a>.

 ### The Battle of Britian